ganelson/inform/resources/Documentation/Writing with Inform.md

 	The coveted property is accessible to Inter as "coveted".

+A table and column:

+	Table of Fizzy Drinks
+	name	niceness
+	"coke zero"	1
+	"sprite"	0

+	The Table of Fizzy Drinks is accessible to Inter as "TABLE_FIZZ".

+	The niceness column table column is accessible to Inter as "NICENESS_COLUMN".

 Variables, however, cannot at present be made `accessible to Inter`.

 Note that none of these constructions — the `banana rules`, the `grimly testing something activity`, the `smashing action` and so on — are being created from raw Inter material.
 The Inform compiler is creating them, just as normal.
 All that is happening is that _names_ for them are being made available at the I6 level.